Observations and Recommendations About

 Compared to Edison, Franklin, Kettering, and other prolific inventors, I'm small stuff.
 But with a handful of patents and some experience at prototyping, manufacturing, and distribution in the modern era, I have learned a little bit that I am happy to pass along at no charge.

-Unfortunately, I predict that if you are an aspiring independent inventor, you will find this page discouraging.
-But it is reality as I know it, and it will be more helpful for you if I don't sugar-coat it.
-I wish someone had told these things to me when I started...it would have saved a lot of time, money, and heartache!
+If you are an aspiring independent inventor, you will probably find this page discouraging.
+But it will be more helpful for you if I don't sugar-coat it.
+I learned some of these things the hard way.
+If you learn from my mistakes...and successes, it will save you a lot of time, money, and heartache, and it might help you become profitable.

 This page includes the following topics: